Philippine Declaration of Independence: Struggle for independence

 The declaration was never recognized by either the US or Spain.
-Instead, Spain ceded the Philippines to the United States in the 1898 Treaty of Paris that took effect afer the exchange of ratifications on April 11, 1899, marking the end of the Spanish–American War.
+Instead, Spain ceded the Philippines to the United States in the 1898 Treaty of Paris that took effect after the exchange of ratifications on April 11, 1899, marking the end of the Spanish–American War.
 The Philippine revolutionary government had been constituted as a democratic republic on January 23, 1899 and did not recognize the treaty or American sovereignty.

 American assertion of sovereignty led to the outbreak of the Philippine–American War on February 4, 1899.
 President Aguinaldo was captured by US forces on March 23, 1901, and issued a statement acknowledging and accepting the sovereignty of the US over the Philippines.
 On July 2, 1902, US Secretary of War Elihu Root telegraphed that the fighting had come to an end, and provincial civil governments had been established everywhere except those areas inhabited by Moro tribes, notwithstanding the existing civil governments instituted by the Filipinos.
 Pockets of resistance continued for several years.

 Following the end of World War II, the US recognized Philippine independence and withdrew from the country on July 4, 1946, via the Treaty of Manila.
 July 4 was observed in the Philippines as Independence Day until August 4, 1964, when, upon the advice of historians and the urging of nationalists, President Diosdado Macapagal signed into law Republic Act No. 4166, designating June 12 as the country's Independence Day.
 June 12 was previously observed as Flag Day, and many government buildings are urged to display the Philippine flag in their offices.

 Current location of the Declaration

 The Declaration is currently housed in the National Library of the Philippines.
 It has been put on public display since August 9, 2024.

 During the Philippine–American War, the American government captured and sent to the US about 400,000 historical documents.
 In 1958, the documents were given to the Philippine government along with two sets of microfilm of the entire collection, with the US federal government keeping one set.

 The Declaration was stolen from the National Library sometime in the 1980s or 1990s.
 As part of a larger investigation into the widespread theft of historical documents and a subsequent public appeal for the return of stolen documents, the Declaration was returned to the National Library in 1994 by historian and University of the Philippines professor Milagros Guerrero, who mediated the return of the documents.

+In 2025, the Declaration was proclaimed as a national cultural treasure by the National Library.

 A contemporary handwritten copy of the Declaration, handwritten by Lt.
 Col. Jose Bañuelo, was sold for ₱11.4 million at a Leon Gallery auction on September 14, 2024.